Tahlil/foundry-boilderplate/readme.md

 # Foundry boilerplate
 Foundry boilerplate for developing, testing and deploying smart contract in solidity.
-Added `ts` support for giving flexibility deploying the contract(s).
+Added `js` support for giving flexibility deploying and compiling the contract(s).

 ### Installation
 - Install Rust: